 When a call is placed to the connected phone, the display will change to phone mode.

 To accept the incoming call, either:

-- Press the we button on the steering wheel, or - Touch the $\int{\infty} \zeta$ icon on the screen.
+- Press the 🖏 (Type A) or the 📢 (Type B) button on the steering wheel, or - Touch the green phone icon on the screen.

 To reject the incoming call, either: